-Some flowers hold colour better if you dry them slowly.
-Read more here on how to dry hydrangea blooms to retain their colour.
+Some flowers hold color better if you dry them slowly.
+Read more here on how to dry hydrangea blooms to retain their color.

-To preserve tender leaves and colourful petals, harvest them at their peak of colour and place them on pages of last year’s telephone book under weights.
+To preserve tender leaves and colorful petals, harvest them at their peak of color and place them on pages of last year’s telephone book under weights.
 The paper in these books is absorbent and provides lots of space to dry the flowers.
-I have tried plant presses but they only hold a small number.
+I have tried plant presses but store-bought ones only hold a small number, so I made my own bigger one.
 As you can imagine, you can press many specimens in the pages of a phone book.

 Now Get Crafty!

 I’m sure you can think of many crafts to make with these lovely plants.
-My favourite uses are:
+My favorite uses are:

 To make herbal tea sachets or scented sachets from herbs and sweet scented flowers to tuck into drawers and cupboards.

-My favourite plants for dried for arrangements are:
+My favorite plants for dried for arrangements are:

 - Golden Hop